CSRG-Group/dcs-notes.github.io/_CS139/Theory7.md

 * Data is comma seperated
 * `{ }` hold objects
 * `[ ]` hold arrays
-* whitespace is not relevant can make it more readable
+* Whitespace is not relevant can make it more readable

 ## Example
 ``` JSON